cn2021-final/final-proj/spec.md

 ## login

 - listen for a UTF username, create a new directory if not exist [DONE]
-- proceed to lobby [WORKING]
+- proceed to lobby [DONE]

 ## lobby

-- listen for an integer, indicating the mode to perform [WORKING]
+- listen for an integer, indicating the mode to perform [DONE]

 ```
 1 - list friends